thinca/dockerfile-vim/README.md

 ### `VIM_ENABLE_ALL`

-When this is not empty, all supported language interfaces and GUI feature are enabled.
+When this is not empty, all other `VIM_ENABLE_XXX` flags are enabled.
 You can overwrite by each variables.

 default: empty